embEDUx/documentation/src/background/evaluation/rootfs.md

 ## Conclusion
 It seems like there is no solution that is ready to be integrated into the designed continuous integration system without further modifications or automation processes wrapped around.
-As a result, **the choice will favor reliability in cross-target support, and package management qualities** and incorporate the winners into a custom automated buildroutine.
+As a result, the choice is to pick the components that **offer reliability in cross-target support, and package management qualities** and incorporate the them into a custom automated buildroutine.
+The components chosen for the task are **Gentoo Portage** paired with **Qemu system emulation** in case of Cross-Target buildjobs.

-# Evaluation RootFS Buildroutine Automation
+# Evaluation RootFS Buildroutine
 As described in the design chapter [Buildserver - Build Automation Routines](../design/buildserver.md#build-automation-routines), the automated RootFS buildroutine will be triggered by the continuous integration master component.

+## RootFS Buildroutine Steps
+Based on recent evaluation results and the described steps that were designed under [Design - RootFS Build Automation Routine](../design/rootfs.md#rootfs-build-automation-routine), the RootFS buildroutine can be specified in greater detail.

+1. If running on a Cross-Target Container
+    1. Ensure that the disk image for the virtual machine is prepared
+    1. Ensure that the Cross-Target Virtual Machine has been setup
+    1. Ensure the virtual machine is running and reachable
+1. If running on a native container
+    1. Ensure that the RootFS for the chroot is prepared
+    1. Esnure  that the SSHd
+1. Retrieve the build specifications from the RootFS-repository
+1. Parse the package list provided by the user
+1. Translate the package list into a format that is accepted by the package manager
+   1. Cleanup the build files
+   1. Create an archive from the RootFS
+1. Pack the RootFS contents